DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/protocol.md

 **Before starting** (read aloud):

-> "Thanks for agreeing to pilot our prototype.
-This is a quick usability test—about 15 minutes.
-I'll ask you to complete 4 tasks while I observe and take notes.
+> "Thanks for agreeing to pilot our application.
+This is a quick test that should take around 10 minutes.
+I'll ask you to complete 4 tasks while I observe and time while taking notes, after I will ask you some questions about your experience.
 I'm testing the interface, not you, so there are no wrong answers.
 >
 > **What we're collecting**:
 > - Task completion times (from server logs)